HumanDynamics/openbadge-server/README.md

 `docker-compose run django python manage.py createsuperuser`

-You probably want to install [PyCharm Educational Edition](https://www.jetbrains.com/pycharm-educational/) if you don't have it (it's free for academic accounts!).

-Migrate
-    migrate

-That should be it!
-At this point, your server should be up and running.

 Your openbadge server should be running on the machine you provisioned with docker-machine now.
 To check the IP:
 `docker-machine ip <machine-name>`